Luis T. Hernandez Terrazas

 Luis Trinidad Hernandez Terrazas (born c.
 1906 in Chihuahua, Mexico; death date unknown) was a Mexican engineer who founded the brand LTH, one of the leading car battery brands in Mexico.

 Biography

-Luis T. Hernandez Terrazas was born in Mesa de Cristo Rey, Chihuahua, Mexico in 1906 where he studied electricity by correspondence, initially working on improving the engine starting crank system.
-He converted his mechanic shop to a place he can work on his ideas, where he invented a battery to maintain its charge for a long time.
+Luis T. Hernandez Terrazas was born in Mesa de Cristo Rey, Chihuahua, Mexico in 1906, where he studied electricity by correspondence, initially working to improve the engine-starting crank system.
+He converted his mechanic shop into a place where he could work on his ideas, and there he invented a battery that maintained its charge for a long time.
 He noticed the method of cranking an engine was coming to an end, so he devised a black box as an accumulator to store energy.
-At age 20, he moved to Monterrey, Nuevo Leon, Mexico to bring his idea to the land of automotives where he believed there would be numerous cars in the city.
+At age 20, he moved to Monterrey, Nuevo Leon, Mexico to bring his idea to the land of automotives, where he believed there would be numerous cars in the city.